Theme Ride Thursday: Power Your Ride with Percussion for International Drum Month

-May brings us International Drum Month, a perfect follow-up to April’s International Guitar Month!
+May brings us International Drum Month, a perfect follow-up to April’s International Guitar Month.
+And if you thought guitar riffs got your heart pumping, just wait until the beat drops!

 Everyone has their favorite drummers.
 The most talented are indisputable: John Bonham of Led Zeppelin, Roger Taylor of Queen, Lars Ulrich of Metallica, Neil Peart (RIP) of Rush, Taylor Hawkins (RIP) of Foo Fighters, Phil Collins, Sheila E, Meg White, and many others.
 Some songs have an intriguing driving or tribal beat that makes you tap your fingers, sway your body, and nod your head; you feel compelled to get out on the dance floor.

-Drums have been around for millennia and can be found in the earliest remnants of every culture.
-Anthropology and evolutionary biology have discovered that there is a scientific reason why humans love drumming.
+Drums have been around for millennia and appear in the earliest remnants of every culture.
+Anthropology and evolutionary biology tell us there’s a scientific reason why we love drumming.
+From Massive Science:

 Humans are a social species, and we love a good beat.
 Compared to other species, we love to gather in groups, whether for joyful or unhappy reasons.
 Scientists have determined that the sound of drums alerts our senses and triggers the need to move our bodies.
 This is a common reaction you may be familiar with if you’ve ever been to a concert or dance club where the bass is especially thick.